Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Tallow is simply rendered animal fat—the pure liquid fat you get when you slowly melt down beef suet or trimmings.
 When you render beef tallow properly, you're straining out the protein bits and moisture, leaving behind pure, stable fat that solidifies at room temperature.

 Not all beef fat is equal.
 Grass fed beef tallow comes from cattle raised on pasture, which means higher levels of omega-3 fatty acids, conjugated linoleic acid (CLA), and fat-soluble vitamins like A, D, E, and K2.
 Conventional tallow from feedlot cattle has a completely different fatty acid profile—one that reflects the corn and soy diet rather than diverse Texas pastures.
+We cover the full nutritional case in our grassfed beef nutrition benefits guide.

 Why Render Your Own Beef Tallow?

 Cost savings alone make rendering beef fat worth your time.
 When you buy a quarter, half, or whole grass fed beef, you often get beef fat included—sometimes for free, sometimes for a minimal charge.
-Rendering that fat yourself gives you months' worth of premium fat for cooking for pennies on the dollar compared to buying grass fed tallow retail.
+Rendering that fat yourself gives you months' worth of premium fat for cooking for pennies on the dollar compared to buying grassfed tallow retail.

 Quality control matters.
 When you make beef tallow at home, you know exactly what's in it.
 No additives, no preservatives, no processing shortcuts.
 Just pure grass fed beef fat transformed into cooking gold.